meditationstuff/protocol_1/narrative_writing_bib.md

 	* Brinton, L. (1980).
 “Represented perception”: A study in narrative style.
 Poetics, 9(4), 363–381.
 * Murphy, Terence Patrick, and Kelly S. Walsh.
 "Unreliable third person narration?
 The case of Katherine Mansfield."
 Journal of Literary Semantics 46.1 (2017): 67-85.
 * Gunn, Daniel P. "Free indirect discourse and narrative authority in" Emma"."
 Narrative 12.1 (2004): 35-54.
+* NOTEBOOM, MATTHEW.
+"Emma’s Perception: The Riddle of Unconscious Thought in Jane Austen’s Emma."
+THE FOUNDATIONALIST: 161.
+* Ferguson, Frances.
+"Jane Austen, Emma, and the Impact of Form."
+MLQ: Modern Language Quarterly 61.1 (2000): 157-180.
 * -
 	* Manganaro, Thomas Salem.
 "Free Indirect Discourse and the Problem of the Will in Two Novels by William Godwin."
 Studies in Romanticism 57.2 (2018): 301-323.
 	* Brinton, L. (1980).
 “Represented perception”: A study in narrative style.
 Poetics, 9(4), 363–381.